New indoor trampoline park, Airtopia, opens in Owasso

 People are also reading…

-Guests can also try their hands at a variety of arcade games, including VR, as well as host large parties for special events in the building’s café that includes open-table seating and multiple private party rooms.
+Guests can also try their hands at a variety of arcade games, including virtual reality experiences, as well as host large parties for special events in the building’s café that includes open-table seating and multiple private party rooms.

 “We’re all about bringing the best entertainment experience we can,” owner Felix Waller said.
 “Airtopia is just this place that people can come and experience joy and happiness and fun, and they have activities where they are getting exercise.”

-The $4.4 million play park, opened on October 15, serves as the first Airtopia location in Oklahoma and the second in the nation outside its original site in San Antonio, Texas.
+The $4.4 million play park, which opened on Oct.
+15, serves as the first Airtopia location in Oklahoma and the second in the nation outside its original site in San Antonio, Texas.

-Waller’s strategic plan to expand the company led him to lay down roots in Owasso after prospecting several other potential sites.
+Waller’s strategic plan to expand the company led him to lay down roots in Owasso after checking out several other potential sites.
 He ultimately settled on a central location that would funnel in families from across the region.

 “I can see that it was a place the demographics fit and just felt like it was a place we can do really well,” Waller said.
 “It wasn’t just Owasso, but the surrounding communities that … are very much underserved when it comes to family entertainment — Bartlesville, Collinsville, Claremore, Skiatook.”

-Oologah residents David and Sheri Borg, for example, visited Airtopia for Tuesday’s gathering and said they’re excited to spend more evening out with their two children at the new indoor playground.
+Oologah residents David and Sheri Borg, for example, visited Airtopia for Tuesday’s gathering and said they’re excited to spend more evenings out with their two children at the new indoor playground.

 “It’s big enough; it’s got enough going on,” David said.
 “It’ll keep us from having to go quite so far into Tulsa.”